vedmichv/todoapp-codecatalyst-demo/README.md

 ```

 ![Compute section](./readme-img/compute-04.png)
 6. Validate workflow and click **Commit**.
-Workflow will automatically run use the trigger *PUSH*
+The workflow will automatically run and use the trigger *PUSH*

-7. To check that we use that compute we can go to logs of run any action, for example *BackendTest*
+7. Wait for the workflow to complete run using the new compute.
 ![Backend test](./readme-img/compute-05.png)

-8. Provisioned compute fleet can accelerate building process.
+8. Provisioned compute fleet will accelerate the building process.
 ![Provisioned compute](./readme-img/compute-06.png)

 ## Step 6 – Add Secret.
 If we decide to download third-party dependencies from private NPM, we will need to authorize it.
-Let's add username as secret.
+Let's add a username as a secret.
-1. In the navigation pane, expand CI/CD and choose **Secrets**, and create new secret.
+1. In the navigation pane, expand CI/CD and choose **Secrets**, and create a new secret.

  ![Secrets](./readme-img/secrets-01.png)
 2. Name is *NPMUSER* value is `TestUser01`

  ![Secret Name](readme-img/secrets-02.png)
-3. We can see our secret, and now the secret is ready to use on the workflow, to use the secret we should use reference ID of the secret: `${Secrets.NPMUSER}`
+3. We can see our secret, and now the secret is ready to use on the workflow, to use the secret we should use the reference ID of the secret: `${Secrets.NPMUSER}`

  ![Secret ID](readme-img/secrets-03.png)
-4. To test our secret, we will add variable to the **FrontendBuildAndPackage** action.
-You can add variable using Visual Configuration or YAML.
+4. To test our secret, we will add a variable to the **FrontendBuildAndPackage** action.
+You can add variables using Visual Configuration or YAML.

 ```yaml
   FrontendBuildAndPackage: